Home Collision Avoidance

 An interesting problem would be to avoid collisions while also maintaining a cluster of robots.
 There could be a restraint where a group of robots needs to stay together while avoiding collisions on the way to their destination (like a family in a crowd).

 A much more complicated alternative to VO would be to generate a 3D spacetime representation of the available space, and path-find (restricting the path to travel at the robots max speed along the time dimension).
 This would solve the collisions, high-level path-finding, and deadlocks.
 Although it may introduce oscillation issues like seen in the original VO.
-This idea is not new, but generalizing to more environments is still being solved right now.
+This idea is not new, but ongoing research is still being done right now.

 Further Reading